 In fact, a GoCompare survey estimated that 1.4 million people in the UK have utility bill debts.
 To compound the problem, only 11 per cent of those customers have contacted their supplier to discuss the situation.
 Of those who did contact their supplier, 15 per cent felt pressured to pay more than they could afford.
-Debt owed to suppliers in October 2018 hit £393 million, which was an increase of a quarter on the same period in 2017.

 The Customer Experience Collection Conundrum